Adwozo/mod-cities2-MarketBasedEconomy/README.md

 - `Unemployment wage penalty` – Wage reduction when unemployment rises.
 - `Skill shortage wage premium` – Wage bump when skilled labor is scarce.
 - `Education mismatch wage premium` – Extra wage pressure when most workers are low skilled.
+- `Enable overlay hotkey` – Allow the keyboard shortcut to toggle the analytics overlay.
+- `Require Shift for overlay hotkey` – Hold Shift with the hotkey to avoid accidental toggles.
+- `Overlay hotkey key` – Enter the key name (e.g. `G`, `F5`, `Alpha1`) used to toggle the overlay.
+- `Rebind overlay hotkey` – Click to start listening for a new key, then press it in-game (Esc cancels).
 - `Enable diagnostics log` – Writes verbose logs to help diagnose balancing issues.
 - `Enable company tax adjustments (Experimental)` – Turns on the profit-based tax recalculation.
 Disabled by default because it currently impacts performance.
 - `Reset economy defaults` – Restores the shipping values shown above.